 Westmount passed a similar bylaw in 2014.
 Granby, which has a similar bylaw, expanded theirs in 2015 to include online insults.

 A Quebec government webpage advises, in general, “generally speaking, you have the right to express your opinions, voice your frustrations, and make complaints to the police.
-However, as with everyone else, your interactions with police officers and other peace officers are likely to go more smoothly if you are polite.”
+However, as with everyone else, your interactions with police officers and other peace officers are likely to go more smoothly if you are polite.” n